-The ability to travel across the world, not worry about how it will be paid for and better yet, having a source of income that pays you while you do this may sound like a dream, but it is completely possible to achieve with a niche website (online business).
+The ability to travel across the world, not worry about how it will be paid for and better yet, having a source of income that pays you while you do this may sound like a dream, but it is completely possible to achieve with a blog (online business).

 This week, I want to focus specifically on the travel niche and the reason why is because a lot of people whom I help pick out their niche subjects often tend to select that particular topic.